MaddieLupu/Data-Science-Projects-Portofolio/Diabetes Mellitus Prediction/README.md

 # Model Building
 * encoded categorical variables by performing dummy encoding
-* created SMOTE dataset to balance the minority class
+* performed SMOTE to balance the minority class
 * split the data into train and tests sets with a test size of 20%
-* picked XGBoost for data modelling because it performs well on imbalance datasets and can pick up well non-linear relationships
+* run 3 different algorithms used for classification problems: Logistic Regression, XGBoost and Random Forrest.
+* Fine tuned the Random Forrest model as it outperformed the rest

 # Model Performance
 * achieved an accuracy of 86,6 on test set